 Fermented vegetables (and other fermented foods) can seem off-putting if you've never tried them before.
 Many are a little reluctant at first, but once they realize the depth of flavor, the boost in energy, and the benefits to their health, they're hooked!

 I never had fermented food growing up and honestly, it was the last form of food preservation I learned here on the homestead.
-Which is amazing as it's honestly one of the EASIEST forms there is.
+This is amazing as it's honestly one of the EASIEST forms there is.

 Some of the most recognizable ferments today are items like sauerkraut, kombucha, milk kefir, or maybe you've seen that jar of Bubbies pickles at the grocery store?